BawdyAnarchist/quBSD/Future_Development.md

 * any VM/jail start needs: service named restart add permanent checks to prevent any changes to 0control via normal qb-commands 0control key needs added to all rootjails - also to qb-create
+* 0bsdvm needs to have a daemon for continually checking/attmepting dhclient on vtnet0

 qb-copy
 	- Library functions b/c qb-connect will also integrate